Max Headroom: 20 Minutes into the Future: Conception and development

 Canadian-American actor Matt Frewer tested for the role after a friend of his had already auditioned and then suggested him instead.
 Producer and Max Headroom co-creator Annabel Jankel thought Frewer would be a good choice to masquerade as a person whose appearance was designed by a computer, seeing from his casting polaroid photo that he had "unbelievably well-defined features."
 Frewer was given "a few lines" of dialogue and then encouraged to improvise as he saw fit.
 Frewer did a comedic improvisation that lasted for more than ten minutes, impressing the production crew.
 The actor took inspiration from character Ted Baxter of The Mary Tyler Moore Show, saying in a 1987 interview, "I particularly wanted to get that phony bonhomie of Baxter ...
 Max always assumes a decade long friendship on the first meeting.
 At first sight, he'll ask about that blackhead on your nose."

+Matt Frewer on set, being shot as Max Headroom.

 The character of Max Headroom was advertised as the first "computer-generated" television presenter.
 The illusion of a computer-generated character who only exists in computers and TV broadcast signals was accomplished by having Matt Frewer wear prosthetic make-up, contact lenses, and a plastic molded suit while sitting in front of a blue screen.
 Harsh lighting and other editing and recording effects heightened the illusion of a CGI character.
 Rod Lord and Peter Tupey won the award for best graphics at the 1986 BAFTA Television Craft Awards.

 In discussing Max's fictional origin story, it was first proposed that he could be an AI created to stand-in for a human TV host who was late for his own show.
 The backstory would be revealed through different five-minute segments during the first season of The Max Headroom Show.
 When Channel 4 decided Max's origin would be featured in an hour long TV movie instead, an expanded story was developed and the origin was altered to now involve a crusading journalist named Edison Carter.
 On 4 April 1985, the TV movie Max Headroom: 20 Minutes Into the Future introduced Max to television audiences.
 On 6 April 1985, Channel 4 aired the first episode of The Max Headroom Show.

+Production

+Exterior locations include the Beckton Gas Works.